Democrats' two-step infrastructure plan draws Republican ire | Politics

 Democrats' two-step infrastructure plan draws Republican ire

-Hours after U.S. President Joe Biden declared "we have a deal" to renew the nation's infrastructure, the Senate's top Republican lashed out at plans to follow the $1.2 trillion bipartisan bill with another measure addressing what Democrats call "human infrastructure."
-Biden and top congressional Democrats - House Speaker Nancy Pelosi and Senate Majority Leader Chuck Schumer - had long signaled their plan to link the bipartisan deal with another measure including spending on home health care and child care in an infrastructure bill.
+Hours after President Joe Biden declared "We have a deal" to renew the infrastructure of the United States, the Senate's top Republican lashed out at plans to follow the $1.2 trillion bipartisan bill with another measure funding what Democrats call "human infrastructure."
+Biden and top congressional Democrats - House of Representatives Speaker Nancy Pelosi and Senate Majority Leader Chuck Schumer - had long signaled their plan to link the bipartisan deal with another bill including spending on home health care and child care.

+The second measure would be passed through a Senate maneuver called reconciliation https://www.reuters.com/world/us/us-senates-reconciliation-process-its-not-way-it-sounds-2021-06-16, which would allow it to take effect without Republican votes.
+Biden told reporters at the White House that he expected quick action on both measures - or neither would survive.

-Pelosi said the House would vote on the bipartisan bill only after the Senate had also approved the additional reconciliation bill.
-That could mean that the battle over the massive bills could extend into September and beyond.
+RECONCILIATION REDUX Pelosi said the House would vote on the bipartisan bill only after the Senate had also approved the additional reconciliation bill, meaning the battle over the bills could extend into September and beyond.

 Biden, seeking to fuel economic growth and address income inequality after the coronavirus pandemic, initially proposed spending about $2.3 trillion.
 Republicans chafed at his definition of infrastructure, which included fighting climate change and providing care for children and the elderly.
 The White House later trimmed the package to about $1.7 trillion in an unsuccessful bid to win the Republican support needed for any plan to get the 60 votes required to advance most legislation in the evenly split 100-seat Senate.